RamonGilabert/Walker/README.md

 }
 ```

+// TODO: Put a gif going from side to side.

 #### Springs

 Springs are the most beautiful animations in the spectrum, taking inspiration of the curve used in FramerJS, you'll have a look alike feel that you are going to be able to configure like the following set.